thamtech/yii2-scheduler/README.md

 $ composer require thamtech/yii2-scheduler
 ```

 Now that the package has been installed you need to configure the module in
-your application
+your application.

 The `config/console.php` file (or the equivalent console config file if you are
 using a different Yii project template) should be updated to reflect the changes
-below
+below:

 ```php
 <?php